2025 SA20

 The 2025 SA20 or SA20 Season 3 (also known as Betway SA20 2025 for sponsorship reasons) was the third season of the SA20, a franchise Twenty20 cricket league in South Africa.
 The competition was organized by Cricket South Africa, featuring six teams.
 The tournament begun on 9 January, with the final held on 8 February 2025 at Wanderers Stadium in Johannesburg.

 Sunrisers Eastern Cape were the defending champions with 2 titles to their name.
 In the final, MI Cape Town defeated Sunrisers Eastern Cape by 76 runs to win their maiden title.

+With an average of 25,436, the Joburg Super Kings drew the highest average home attendance in the 2025 SA20.
+The season was marked by many packed stadiums, with the league seeing a 70% increase in sold-out games and a sold-out final for the third year running, making this the most-attended SA20 season to date.

 Background

-On June 2024, it was announced that SA20 would return for a third season in 2025.
+In June 2024, it was announced that SA20 would return for a third season in 2025.
 The league is sponsored by Betway.

 The 2025 season clashed with the Big Bash League, Super Smash, Bangladesh Premier League and ILT20.

 Squads

 The player auction took place on 1 October 2024.